Rules of the Game for Fozzy Football

 Touchdown (6 points) >

 Taking it to the house can occur from anywhere on the field regardless of the location of the line of scrimmage.
 Players should consult and agree with each other or an unbiased third-party if there is any question on the ruling.
+The general rule of thumb is if you can see "wood in the window" which basically means that any portion of the puck's center cross hair must be just past the edge of the playing surface.
 If a player is determined to have taken it “To the House” the player on offense will press either the “TOUCHDOWN (HANGER)” button and will be awarded 6 points.
 Taking it “To the House” is treated the same as a regular touchdown for scoring and restart of play.
+If your puck slide misses the RUN or PASS target area and is hanging off the back edge in the circular kicking target area, this is not considered a hanger - it is either NO GAIN or INCOMPLETE, depending on which target area the puck was aimed towards.

 It is not possible to possess the ball on the goal line.
 Therefore, if the line of scrimmage is the 4 yard line and the result of a puck slide is a 4 yard gain, the result of the gain will be considered a touchdown.
 A touchdown is declared when the player touches the +4 button.
 It is also not possible to overshoot the end zone.
 With the Line of Scrimmage at the 1 yard line, pressing the +20 button is still considered a touchdown.